yunguan-wang/Spacia/README.md

 ```

 ### For advanced users
 For users who want to directly access the core of spacia and perform more flexible analyses, we provide an example R scipt that showcases the few key steps.
 But please regard the codes in this R script as examples and remember to customize everything according to your needs/datasets.
+Our analysis codes of the prostate Merscope data (Fig. 4) are derived based on this R script.
+But the major pre-processing, inference, and post-processing steps shown in this R script are all consistent with those in our main spacia API.

 ```
 Rscript [path/to/execute_spacia.R] \